-RAD 105 - Patient Care and Ethics in Radiologic Sciences 2 semester credit hours and moral behavior; Legal and professional responsibilities; Patient consent; Patient education, safety, and comfort; Prevention and control of infection; Patient monitoring; Contrast media.
+RAD 105 - Patient Care and Ethics in Radiologic Sciences

+Basic patient care and medical terminology, related to the Radiography profession, are presented.
+Topics include: Ethics and moral behavior; Legal and professional responsibilities; Patient consent; Patient education, safety, and comfort; Prevention and control of infection; Patient monitoring; Contrast media.
 Some of the subjects included in these topics are patient confidentiality, communication and assessment; proper body mechanics for patient transfer, universal precautions and isolation procedures; medical emergency and monitoring equipment; contrast media administration, contraindications, complications and Radiographer's response.
-Prerequisite: RAD100 Co-requisite: RAD110
+Prerequisite: RAD100